The Benefits of Chewing Sugar-Free Gum

 Dentists and the ADA recommend chewing gum for 20 minutes after eating and drinking.

 While sugar-free gum is beneficial, chewing gum does not replace brushing and flossing.
+It may not be a good idea to chew gum excessively, as TMJ may occur or be aggravated.
 It is important to remember to maintain proper oral hygiene by brushing at least twice per day and flossing at least once per day.